Kwannnnn/DiamondCaveGame/docs/game-state-protocol.md

 </p>

 <td>
-    With this event the server forwards a message sent by another player
+    With this event, the server forwards a message sent by another player
 </td>

 <tr>